srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ![](/images/blogs/2.rserver_in_gcloud/rserver_2.JPG)

 Step 1.2.
-Create a firewall rule: After creating the project,  we need to configure the firewall before launching the virtual machine instance on Google Cloud.
-Therefore, create a firewall rule in the Google Cloud Compute Engine by navigating to the 'Firewall rules' under 'Menu' > 'Networking'.
+Create a firewall rule: Create a firewall rule in the Google Cloud Compute Engine by navigating to the 'Firewall rules' under 'Menu' > 'Networking'.
 Configure the following settings:

 ![](/images/blogs/2.rserver_in_gcloud/rserver_3.png)